Rechain-cr/Rechain-cr.github.io/_pages/about.md

 Li Zhou, Bin Yu, Mengqiu Gao, **Rui Chen**, Zhiyu Li, Yueqing Gu, Jinlei Bian, Yi Ma

 **Highlights**
-- This paper developed a novel covalent DNA framework-based PROTACs (DbTACs), which can be used for a variety of different ligands and targets.
+- This paper developed a novel covalent DNA framework-based PROTACs (DbTACs), which can be used for a variety of different ligands and targets

-- The programmability of the DNA framework allows precise control of the spatial distance between the degradation target protein (POI) and the E3 ligase ligand.
+- The programmability of the DNA framework allows precise control of the spatial distance between the degradation target protein (POI) and the E3 ligase ligand
 </div>
 </div>